 Nonprescription and prescription Ritalin use is predominant among teens, young adults, and even children.
 Ritalin is intended to treat attention-deficit hyperactivity disorder (ADHD) in children and teens.
 Ritalin in children is prescribed and it targets a child’s brain in a way that brings them to a normal state.
 However, more young adults, especially students, take this drug to improve their learning skills as well as improve their concentration.
-Most of these individuals they will feel euphoric and “speedy,” compared to the way a person who actually needs the medication will feel.
+Most of these individuals will feel euphoric and “speedy,” compared to the way a person who actually needs the medication will feel.
 More often than not, the drug is illegally obtained.

 The effects of Ritalin can be alarming if an individual uses the drug illegally, against medical advice.